kistz/gocontrolpanel/README.md

   - `NEXTAUTH_URL`, `NEXTAUTH_SECRET`: NextAuth configuration for authentication. `NEXTAUTH_SECRET` can be any random string, e.g., `VettePanel123`.
   - `DEFAULT_ADMINS`: Comma-separated list of default admin logins.
 Probably your own login, e.g., `v8vgGbx_TuKkBabAyn7nsQ`.
+  - `DEFAULT_PERMISSIONS`: Comma-separated list of default permissions for new users.
+You can find a list of available permissions in the [Permissions](#permissions) section.
   - **NADEO Configurations**: Make sure to update `NADEO_CLIENT_ID`, `NADEO_CLIENT_SECRET`, `NADEO_REDIRECT_URI`, `NADEO_SERVER_LOGIN`, `NADEO_SERVER_PASSWORD` and `NADEO_CONTACT` with your valid NADEO API credentials.
 Nadeo API credentials can be obtained from the [Nadeo API manager](https://api.trackmania.com/manager).
 And the server login and password can be obtained from the [dedicated server manager](https://www.trackmania.com/player/dedicated-servers).
   - **Hetzner Key**: If you are using the Hetzner Cloud API, make sure to set the `HETZNER_KEY` environment variable so that your API Tokens will be encrypted and stored securely in the database.